SHORT BIRDING TOURS

 OVERVIEW

-A 2 -days tour to the dry Andean Santa Eulalia Valley, located on the western flank of the Andes cordillera.
-This is an excellent zone for endemic species, as well as other Andean species.
+A 2-day tour to the dry Andean Santa Eulalia Valley, located on the western flank of the Andes.
+This is an excellent area for endemic as well as other Andean species.

-We will have a box lunch the field, dinner and night at the charming Casa de Peter Lodge in the town of Santa Eulalia.
+We will have a box lunch in the field, followed by dinner and an overnight stay at the charming Casa de Peter Lodge in the town of Santa Eulalia.

 KEY SPECIES